Lesson video

 That's right, it's copper.

-Copper is a very good electrical conductor and GRP is a good insulator.
+Copper is a very good electrical conductor, and GRP is a good insulator.

 Some of the copper is removed to leave tracks and pads.

-The current flows between components which are connected by the tracks similar to wires.
+The current flows between components which are connected by the tracks, similar to wires.

-The pads are where small holes are drilled for the components legs to go into.
+The pads are where small holes are drilled for the component's legs to go into.

-These are then folded into place.
+These are then soldered into place.

 Let's have a check.